 Do what you have to do in order to stay in the market.
 It makes a difference when you constantly buy and sell all of the time.
 You may read everywhere about buying and selling and being an active investor.
 Remember that firms are encouraging you to trade because that is how they make money – through trading fees and commissions.
 You don’t have to trade to be a successful investor.
 In fact, as I’ve shown in this post, you will most likely be more successful by not trading and instead using a strategy of buy and hold.

-Yes, I’ve published my third eBook.
-The title of this eBook is 7 Investing Steps That Will Make You Wealthy.
+I’ve written an eBook, 7 Investing Steps That Will Make You Wealthy, that does just this.
 As you can tell from the title, it is all about investing and what you need to do in order to be successful at investing.
 Here’s a hint: you shouldn’t do anything mainstream media tells you and you should buy and hold.
-The eBook sells for $4.99 on Amazon.
+The eBook sells for $5 and comes in both PDF and Kindle formats (you get both for $5).